fehmi/simply.js/docs/ssr.md

 !> The `basePath` just like webpack `publicPath`.
 We can use local or remote files.

-We can preview in the local to see if it works.
+You can preview it locally to verify functionality.

 ```bash
 npm start